 Where will the training take place?

-Most of our core training will take place at our training hub at Sirius Academy North.
+Most of our core training will take place at our training hub at Sirius Academy West.
 For our secondary trainees your subject training will take place at the school where your subject tutor is based.
 Four our primary trainees the training sometimes takes place at the primary school where the trainer is based to make the most of the facilities/resources available at school.
 You will be given plenty of notice before the training year starts of where each training session will be so that you can get yourself organised.

 What qualifications will I have at the end?

 At the end of our course you will receive QTS (Qualified Teacher Status) and a PGCE.

 The PGCE element of our course is delivered by the University of Hull.
 The PGCE consists of two written assignments.
 The tuition for these assignments will take place at our training hub.
 In addition you will be able to book individual or group tutorials with your University Tutor to receive advice on your assignments.
 You will be given access to the University’s Virtual Learning Platform and also receive a student card which you can use to access the library.

 How am I assessed?

 To gain QTS you need to provide evidence against the Teacher Standards.
 This is done via a series of video submissions called Big Questions and supporting evidence.
 We will support you through this process.
 Your grading is made by using national descriptors following an assessment of your evidence.
 Throughout your training year your evidence is reviewed and you are guided in your selection of evidence to present.